 Warning: Li-Ion batteries can be dangerous if not handled right! please make sure to place them with correct polarity, and follow the instructions in the next section if you use two batteries.
 Always turn the power switch off before removing the top plate or doing any other work on the robot.

 It is highly recommended that you use batteries from a trusted manufacturer, such as Panasonic, Samsung, or Sanyo; do not try to save a couple of dollars by buying a no-name battery from Amazon or eBay - instead, use one of specialized shops such as https://www.18650batterystore.com/.
 You need flat top unprotected batteries; look for batteries with capacity 3000 mAh or more.
 Current rating is less important (you need a battery rated for 4A continuous current or more – this is low by the standards of 18650 battery cells).
 A good choice is this battery: https://www.18650batterystore.com/products/samsung-35e

 The robot also contains power switch, for disconnecting the battery, and a

 You can check the battery voltage in software, using

 battery_voltage() function as

-should give about 5.5v.
+should read about 4.2v.